Assisting International Development & Humanitarian Aid Professionals in Career Transition through Coaching

 - International development / humanitarian professionals considering leaving the field and looking for new career paths (finding a job in the home country, starting a small business, etc.)

 - Spouses & partners of international development/humanitarian professionals who are looking for flexible careers.

 - International development / humanitarian professionals transitioning into retirement.

 I also work with other expatriates and immigrants who go through cross-cultural career transitions.

 I look forward to assisting you in finding ikigai and creating a new resilient career.

-To learn more about how we can work together, contact me for a Discovery Consultation.
+To learn more about how we can work together, please contact me for a free 30 min virtual Discovery Consultation.